 Our grant program will support a number of lines of inquiry that examine many different types of evidence and cut across academic fields.
 We encourage researchers to consider the effects of public policies on both economic growth and inequality and, conversely, to consider the potential policy relevance of new research.
 We are particularly interested in funding data collection and projects that draw on interdisciplinary research.

 If you have questions about your project or its relevance, please email email@example.com.

 Solicitations are open to researchers affiliated with U.S. universities.
 Equitable Growth has two funding streams, Academic and Doctoral/Post-Doctoral.
 Academic grants are open to researchers affiliated with a U.S. university.
 Doctoral/Post-Doctoral grants are open to graduate students currently enrolled in a doctoral program at a U.S. university, and to recent Ph.D. graduates currently in a post-doctoral position at a U.S. university.
+We will consider applications from J.D. candidates although the vast majority of our Doctoral/Post-Doctoral grants will go to Ph.D. students in the social sciences.
 If you are currently a graduate student or in a post-doctoral position, you may choose to apply for either an Academic or Doctoral/Post-Doctoral grant, depending on the pool in which you’d like to compete.